 Simply put, if vaping itself isn’t bad for you, then second-hand vaping is significantly less bad than that.

+So, is vaping completely safe?
 It does seem that the health risks posed by vaping are not significant.
 However, you do inhale trace elements, and inhaling anything other than pure fresh air could come with some small risk.

 Vaping is a fairly recent invention, and the studies we do have are limited.
 We don’t have the full picture, and no doubt we will come to understand more about its health impact over time.
 What is beyond doubt is that vaping is much safer than cigarette smoking, so if you’re struggling to give up smoking, try vaping.
 But if you don’t smoke, don’t start puffing on an e-cigarette.